joelverhagen/registry/docs/designs/2025-09-crypto-agility.md

 ## The future and new algorithms

-I believe we can anticipate two categories of changes needed to the MCP Registry authentication flow in the future.
+I believe we can anticipate two categories of changes needed for the MCP Registry authentication flow in the future.

 **We may need incremental changes related to new crypto algorithms.**

-The currently supported key pair algorithms will age out due to advances in computing power, advances in quantum computing, or vulnerabilities found in those existing, relied upon algorithms.
-Alternatively, some enterprise environments may have certain crypto algorithms banned or blessed, necessitating a new algorithm be added to unblock the enterprise from publishing to the registry in a compliant manner (as is the case with my situation, being from Microsoft).
+The currently supported key pair algorithms will age out due to advances in computing power, advances in quantum computing, or vulnerabilities found in existing algorithms being relied upon.
+Alternatively, some enterprise environments may have certain crypto algorithms banned or blessed, necessitating that a new algorithm be added to unblock the enterprise from publishing to the registry in a compliant manner (as is the case for Microsoft).
 In situations like this, a new key pair algorithm will be proposed as a safe alternative.

 In these cases, we can simply introduce a new `k=` algorithm name, update the related publisher tool and registry service code, and plan the phase-out of the older algorithm (if needed).

-I recommend that these proposals require a low bar and can be driven by any community member with a GitHub issue and accompanying pull request.
+I recommend that these proposals have a low bar and can be driven by any community member with a GitHub issue and accompanying pull request.
 Factors to consider during design and implementation include:

 - Is the algorithm supported by the Go standard library?
 This lowers the bar of implementation since no new dependency is needed.
 - Is the algorithm just a new curve or a new algorithm entirely?
-New curves can be implemented by copying/sharing code with an existing `k=` value.
+New curves can be implemented by copying or sharing code with an existing `k=` value.

 New algorithms should not be the opportunity to introduce additional inputs for the sign or verification steps.

+A simple checklist to add a new `k=` algorithm could be:
+- [ ] Add support for the `k=` value to the publisher tool
+  - New value for the `-algorithm` command line argument
+  - New switch case for parsing the private key argument
+  - New switch case for signing with the private key
+- [ ] Add support for the `k=` value to the registry service
+  - New switch case for parsing the public key from the proof record
+  - New switch case for executing the verify step (and timestamp hash, if applicable)
+- [ ] Mention the newly supported algorithm in the publishing docs
+  - Document the OpenSSL command for generating the key pair
+  - Document the OpenSSL command for producing the `p=` public key base64 string for the proof record
+  - Document the OpenSSL command for producing the private key hex string for the login command

 In short, these types of changes are backward compatible and pose little burden on the MCP Registry maintainers.